denkwerk/denkstrap-structure/docs/templating_en.md

 Modules can be imported with `{% import 'modules' as modules %}` into the variable `modules`.
 Afterwards they can be used with `{{ modules.ordnername.macroname() }}`.
 Pattern can be imported and used in a similar way (`{% import 'patterns' as patterns %}`).

+> __Warning:__ Be careful when importing a module into another module.
+Importing all modules into a module leads to an infinite loop.
+This breaks the template rendering.
+The same applies for pattern.